canonical/lxd/doc/howto/storage_volumes.md

+(howto-storage-volumes)=
 # How to manage storage volumes

-See the following sections for instructions on how to create, configure, view and resize storage volumes.
+See the following sections for instructions on how to create, configure, view and resize {ref}`storage-volumes`.

 ## Create a custom storage volume